Reviews stars filter

 As promised, here are some actual user reviews of HostMonster for your consideration.
 Starting with:

 “I’ve used Hostmonster for 4 Years.
 Last time there’re lots of good technical support rep in hostmonster.
-The problem now is that all of them are gone and new Technical support Rep cant even answer any question that i asked.
-Another Problem on Virus when they scanned the system and found out that my account was infected by a virus and asked me to removed few files but, on february 2012, i got hacked that use the vulnerability on .htaccess. so my site was redirected to specific domain through .htaccess.
-I asked em why didn’t they notice this and ask me or help me remove this.
+The problem now is that all of them are gone and new Technical support Rep can't even answer any question that I asked.
+Another Problem on Virus when they scanned the system and found out that my account was infected by a virus and asked me to removed few files but, in February 2012, I got hacked that use the vulnerability on .htaccess. so my site was redirected to a specific domain through .htaccess.
+I asked them why didn’t they notice this and ask me or help me remove this.
 They told me that its because somebody told them to scan things for the previous case, but i think this is ridiculous.
-1st they asked me to removed several infected files, as for the second time, they told me to do several things like changing password, updating script etc2 and i did that but still won’t work.
-I asked em to help me regarding this but they gave me a shit. they told me that they cant help me with this.”
+1st they asked me to removed several infected files, as for the second time, they told me to do several things like changing passwords, updating script etc2 and i did that but still won’t work.
+I asked em to help me regarding this but they gave me a shit. they told me that they can't help me with this.”

 Variable Rates: This is a common ailment with cheaper web hosting providers, and we’re really quite sad to see that HostMonster has fallen into this trap.
 Apparently, the company is at least at risk of jacking up your rates once a year has passed.
 Even scarier, we’re also hearing reports that they’ve changed user’s rates without provocation.
 If you’re looking for a locked-in rate, all we can say is that you aren’t likely to find it here.